Physics Research Project II (MSci) module (PH50007)

 In this module, you will:

-• plan and execute an independent investigation
+• plan and carry out an independent research project

 By the end of this module, you will be able to: